 Many people sail blithely towards retirement with little concern about how they’re going to manage when it arrives.
 Scarily, some don’t even consult a financial expert until after they hit retirement.
 Financial advisor Scott Hanson CFP, CFS, ChFC, co-founder and senior partner at Hanson McClain Advisers cites this as one of the commonest budgeting mistakes people make: “People just don’t do enough planning going into it.
 It’s amazing that people come to us after they’ve retired, to try and get their retirement set up.”
 Planning ahead makes the process much smoother, but if you’re approaching retirement unprepared, don’t despair.
 “It’s never too late,” says Hanson.
 “I’ve seen people in the mid-fifties with almost nothing set aside for retirement, and they get serious about it, and by time they’re 65 they’re in good shape.”
 With good planning, you could even retire early and live in comfort.

 Procrastinating over retirement planning

 Some people may decide to retire early, without checking they have enough assets to ensure they can live comfortably.
 It’s important to understand your financial situation before rushing into retirement—a few more years working and paying into a pension plan or building up your savings could reap dividends in years to come.
-But many people find they need to retire early unexpectedly.
+But many people find they need to retire early unexpectedly (and if you do, try to choose one of these best states to retire in).
 Hanson explains why: “In the United States, roughly one out of two people retire earlier than they’d planned to, either because of a health issue or job change.
 They’re suddenly thrust into it and they didn’t have a lot of time to plan for it.”
 But if the worst happens, Hanson’s advice is to take a step back, identify the issues, and then tackle them one at a time.
 Make sure to avoid these 15 retirement mistakes that could ruin your retirement.